Rangkasbitung railway station: History

 The station was built together with the Tanah Abang–Rangkasbitung railway in the late 19th century.
 In the past, there was a branch for the railroad line to Labuan via Pandeglang, which has been inactive since 1984.
 On this line there is another branch for the line at Saketi to Bayah; it was built by Japanese war prisoners and conscripted workers better known as romusha during the Japanese occupation during World War II.
 Thousands of people died because of the inhuman treatment of the Japanese soldiers.
 Branch lines are included in the reactivation master plan.

 The electrification and the double-track construction on the Maja–Rangkasbitung section was commenced in 2015 to support the KRL Green Line extension to Rangkasbitung.
 Eventually, on 1 April 2017, the KRL Green Line was officially extended to Rangkasbitung; since then, the line is better known as the Rangkasbitung Line.
 In 2022, the first phase of the extension of Rangkasbitung Station begun, focused on adding new track lines.
 The second phase is ongoing, constructing a new large building over the emplacement.
 The expansion will increase the capacity up to 83,000 daily passengers.
-It is expected that Rangkasbitung Station will be the one of the main hubs of train services in Banten.
+It is expected that Rangkasbitung Station will be one of the main hubs of train services in Banten.